FentonPlusPlus/FentonPlusPlus/README.md

 - 👋 Hi, I’m @FentonPlusPlus (aka Fenton)
 - 👀 I’m interested in coding, music, films, tv, games, history and much more... ask me :)
-- 🌱 I’m currently learning HTML, CSS and JavaScript!
+- 🌱 I’m currently learning JavaScript and React.js... but also HTML, CSS, C++ and Audio DSP... :D!
 - 💞️ I’m looking to collaborate on anything at the moment really.
 - 📫 How to reach me... email me at fentonhutson@gmail.com :) !